 2. Ages at risk

-3. Related factorsSo far there’s no exact cause that has been determined to explain why these small cysts are formed in the ovaries.
+3. Related factorsSo far there’s no exact cause to explain why these small cysts forms in the ovaries.

 - Irregular menstrual cycles